How to Get to Sintra from Lisbon

 The Pena Palace| ©laredawg

 Whether on your own or with an excursion, the visit to Sintra will focus on its historic center and some nearby places that stand out for their landscapes.
-Here is a brief summary of the places you can't miss.
+Here I leave you a small summary of the points that you can not miss.

 Is it really worth going to Sintra from Lisbon?